FidelElie/FiDev/apps/home/src/content/music/2024-10-29/bad-bunny-monaco.md

 type: TRACK
 date: '2024-10-29T00:00:00.000Z'
 ---
-To start this is a special project as it is marks my return to actually writing my thoughts about anything on the world wide web for the last half decade - it's good to be back and to anyone who reads this thank you.
+To start, this is a special project as it is marks my return to actually writing my thoughts about anything on the world wide web for the last half decade - it's good to be back and to anyone who reads this thank you.
 I hope the music and posts - old and new - can fill you with the joy I felt resurrecting this old project of mine.
 Now lets get some songs on your playlists.